The Perfect Fall Colorado Road Trip!

 - Early Blooms (Sept.
 20th-30th) = Rocky Mountain National Park area & Gunnison National Forest, north of Telluride.

 - Middle of the Road Blooms (Sept.
 29th-Oct.
-5th) = Maroon Bells (near Aspen) & Rio Grande National Forest.
+5th) = Maroon Bells (by Aspen) & Rio Grande National Forest.

 - Late Bloomers (Oct.
 5th-20th) = Wolf Creek Pass, Fort Collins, Boulder, & pretty much all lower-elevation Colorado cities.

-Stop #2 = Great Sand Dunes National Park: This is one of the most underrated National Parks in America.
-And the drive will give you glimpses of amazing foliage, along with views of the Sangre de Cristo mountains.
-Must-Do = Hike or sand-board the dunes!
+Stop #2 = Great Sand Dunes National Park: This is one of the most underrated National Parks in the U.S. And the drive there gives you glimpses of amazing foliage, along with views of the Sangre de Cristo mountains.
 How Many Nights?
-1-2 nights minimum, longer if you’re looking to horseback ride the dunes.
+1-2

 Where to Stay in Colorado Springs